 This blog is the second in the series of blogs where we are trying to analyze the usage of Android for embedded systems other than smartphones and tablets.
-In case you missed the 1st one, you can read it at <link>

 We would analyze Google Android for the Consumer Device Market.
 We would consider 2 things as we discussed in the earlier blog.